“`html

 The Parable of the Good Shepherd (John 10:1-18): Jesus as Our Caring and Protective Shepherd

 This parable beautifully portrays Jesus as the ultimate Good Shepherd, who intimately knows, deeply loves, and faithfully protects His sheep.
-His sacrificial love and unwavering commitment offer comfort and assurance, inspiring trust in His guidance and provision.
+His sacrificial love and unwavering commitment offer comfort and assurance to believers, inspiring us to trust in His guidance and provision.
 The parable contrasts the good shepherd with the hireling, clarifying the true nature of authentic leadership and selfless service.
+How does understanding Jesus as the Good Shepherd impact your faith and relationship with Him?

 -